Nomoos/PrismQ/IdeaInspiration/_meta/docs/MODEL_EXTENSION_RESEARCH.md

 2. **Use Single DB Approach** ✅
    - Store all data in central IdeaInspiration database
    - Platform-specific metrics in `metadata` dict
+   - Use `source_platform` field for source identification
-   - Simpler architecture, no dual-save complexity
+   - Simpler architecture, single database
    - Easier to maintain and query

 3. **Use IdeaInspiration Universally** ✅